Mloweedgar/dmv/README.md

    - b. health care facility WASH (pending)

 3. **President's Office of Regional and Local Government (PO-RALG)'s BEMIS**:
    - a. data on WASH in schools

+## Scripts

 The scripts in this repository process each of these data sources either (a) individually or (b) in combination with eachother or administrative codes or boundary data in order to create cross-cutting visualizations.
 Here is a description of each of the scripts, the input data sources and output data tables, which are subsequently used in visualizations on the rsdms system (https://rsdms.ruwasa.go.tz:8066/).
-Please note that a username and login is required to access this internal system.
-If you are associated with the project, please contact Fravius Kalisa kalisafravy@gmail.com to request your credentials.

 1. **convert_wkt_to_gejson_feature.sql** - this script creates a function that takes shapefile data and converts them to geojson data, necessary for visualization of maps on Apache Superset
 2. **process_region_district_lga_names.sql** - this script combines the names and codes of the regions, districts and LGAs being used across RUWASA, MoH and PO-RALG so that cross cutting visualizations are possible in process 8.